Mark-Klocek/PetroTact-Solutions/README.md

 ---

 ## 🔒 Disclaimer
-Developed as part of a client engagement.
-Certain features or logic may be adapted or simplified in this public version for demonstration purposes.
+PetroTact Solutions was developed in collaboration with Owens Coastal Consultants, who retain ownership of the original product and its associated proprietary datasets.
+This public version has been modified for demonstration purposes.
+Public use of this code is permitted for educational and portfolio review only and may not be repurposed for commercial applications.